 Leora is a non-fiction health writer published by Ayni Books.

 Leora offers tips for solving health issues based on her book Reclaiming Yourself from Binge Eating.
 She is also offering an online course, so this newsletter supports her work as a whole, not just her book.

 What should I put in my author website?

 A website is a static place to hold information about you and your book.
 At a minimum, it should hold the following:

 We recommend that you have a look at other authors in your genre and see how they go about using their website.

-Link your blog to your social media.
-Physically add links and post your blogs to your social media feeds.
+Make sure you link your blog to your social media.
+Post your blogs to your social media feeds.

 Again, as with websites, a little research of how other writers in your genre do things would help you get ideas.

-If you don't have your own blog, you can write for people that do.
+If you don't have your own blog, you can write for people who do.
 Blogging has become very popular, and book bloggers are prolific.
-See CHAPTER 15: BLOGGERS for how to approach these sites.